biosimulations/biosimulations/apps/combine-api/README.md

 6. Select 'Format' 'YAML'.
 7. Select 'References' 'Deference All External $refs'.
 8. Click the 'Download' button.
-9. Save the exported YAML file to [`src/spec/spec.yml`](src/spec/spec.yml) in this repository.
+9. Save the exported YAML file to [`combine_api/spec/spec.yml`](combine_api/spec/spec.yml) in this repository.
 10. Commit the modified specifications file to this repository.

 ## Editing the implementation of the API
 The API is implemented in Python using [connexion](https://github.com/zalando/connexion).
 To edit the operation for a path, open the Python function for the path in your favorite Python editor and edit the function.
 The specifications of the API indicate the Python functions which handle each path (`operationId` of each HTTP method of each path).
-For example, the `operationId` for the `/health` path is `src.handlers.health.handler`, which corresponds to the `handler` function in the [`src.handlers.health`](src/handlers/health.py) Python module. connexion automatically maps each path to the functions indicated by the `operationId` attributes in the specifications of the API.
+For example, the `operationId` for the `/health` path is `combine_api.handlers.health.handler`, which corresponds to the `handler` function in the [`combine_api.handlers.health`](combine_api/handlers/health.py) Python module. connexion automatically maps each path to the functions indicated by the `operationId` attributes in the specifications of the API.

 ## Installation and execution
 As described below, the COMBINE API is deployed as a Docker image.
 The [`Dockerfile`](Dockerfile) for this image is the authoritative description of how to install and execute the API.
 The `Dockerfile` uses [pipenv](https://pipenv.pypa.io/) to install the required Python packages outlined in the [`Pipfile`](Dockerfile-assets/Pipfile) and [`Pipfile.lock`](Dockerfile-assets/Pipfile.lock) files.
 Note, this `Pipfile` does not completely describe the requirements for the API.
 The `Dockerfile` includes additional operations which cannot be achieved using pipenv because some of the required Python packages for the API require additional OS packages and because bugs in pipenv currently prevent pipenv from installing one of the required Python packages for the API.